Charlless22/ZeenMa/README.md

-# ZeenMa
+#  What is ZeenMa
-This App has been create in React Native for people who need an app to manage their money.
+This App has been create in React Native with expo to help people that need help to manage their personal money.

+## The Front-end

+## The Back-end